austinsonger/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 >**Note**: Start by disabling Azure AD synchronization

-1. Within the Remote Desktop session to **adVM**, start Windows PowerShell as Administrator.
+1. Within the Remote Desktop session to **1aaVM**, start Windows PowerShell as Administrator.

 1. From the Windows PowerShell console, install the MsOnline PowerShell module by running the following (when prompted, in the NuGet provider is required to continue dialog box, type **Yes** and hit Enter.):